ErikLetson/steem-lottobot/README.md

 configurator has several options (to see a complete list of options, as well as some more general help, enter option `h`).
 First, you will want to give Lottobot an account to associate with, so enter option `a` into the configurator.
 Next, you will want to give Lottobot access to the private WIF keys associated with that account so that it can operate it.
-The only keys that Lottobot needs access to are the posting key and the memo key.
+The only keys that Lottobot *needs* access to are the posting key and the memo key.
+If you want to use the "associated account" feature to make automatic transfers to another account, Lottobot will also need your active key.
 Enter option `k` to pass keys to Lottobot.

 NOTE: Keys that you pass to Lottobot are stored in plain text (in the file `data/config`) so that Lottobot can act without having to ask for your credentials.
 THIS CAN BE A SECURITY RISK!